 Now things have changed, shared hosting providers have become smarter by providing an equal amount of hardware power supply to all website by defining a limit.
 If a website crosses that limit, it will cause the internal server error for only that site, not for all.

-All websites being hosted on shared hosting do not have the same “Page load time”.
-Different sites will have different page load time, depend on their optimization methods.
+All websites are hosted on shared hosting do not have the same “Page load time”.
+Different sites will have different page load times, depend on their optimization methods.

 Next: Why Fast Web Hosting Matters?